jorgezelaz/42.piscine/README.md

-My first steps with C 🐣
+🐣 My first steps with C.